geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 ### Quick Filter

-The user can performance two type of quick filters:
+The user can perform two type of quick filters:

 * Filter by **attributes**

-* Filter by **geometries**
+* Filter by **clicked point in the map**

 #### Quick Filter by attributes

-This filter, applicable directly in the [Attribute Table](attributes-table.md) just below the field names, can be also used in combination with other filter applied:
+This filter is available for each colum in the [Attribute Table](attributes-table.md) just below the field names and it can be also used in combination with other filter applied:

 <img src="../img/filtering-layers/filtered_quick_filter.gif" class="ms-docimage"/>